-- periods in the absence of biomass burning impacts, which is supported by their tight correlations ($r^2 = 0.74$).
-An average OOA/SO4 ratio of 1.04, i.e., (OOA/SO4){NBB}, was obtained by performing a linear regression analysis on OOA vs. SO4.
-We then assume - 10 that SO4 is completely from non-biomass burning (NBB) sources during BB-impact periods.
-This assumption is rationale because previous studies have found that fresh biomass burning emits a very small or negligible fraction of sulfate (Levin et al., 2010).
-The sulfate-related OOA can be calculated as SO4 ×[OOA/SO4]{NBB}, and the excess OOA that is from different sources is then determined as:
+Previous studies have shown the ubiquitously tight correlations between sulfate and highly oxidized OA because of their similar secondary nature over regional scales (Zhang et al., 2005; DeCarlo et al., 2010).
+While the OOA correlates well with secondary sulfate for most of the time in this study, several periods with largely different correlations were also observed (Fig. 6).
+As shown in Figs. 5b and 6, the weak correlation events mainly occurred during periods with strong biomass burning impacts were observed.
+However, it cannot be resolved by extending PMF solution to more than 2 factors because of the limitation of the PMF technique in source apportionment analysis.
+Similar different correlations between sulfate and LV-OOA were also observed during two research flights in Mexico City and the Central Mexican Plateau (DeCarlo et al., 2010).
+Following the approach suggested by DeCarlo et al. (2010), we performed a postprocessing technique with external tracers on the further apportionment of OOA.
+We first assume that OOA and sulfate have similar sources during periods in the absence of biomass burning impacts, which is supported by their tight correlations ($r^2 = 0.74$).
+An average OOA / SO4 ratio of 1.04, i.e., (OOA / SO4){NBB}, was obtained by performing a linear regression analysis on OOA vs. SO4.
+We then assume that SO4 is completely from non-biomass burning (NBB) sources during BB-impact periods.
+This assumption is rational because previous studies have found that fresh biomass burning emits a very small or negligible fraction of sulfate (Levin et al., 2010).
+The sulfate-related OOA can be calculated as OOA \times $[OOA / SO_4]{NBB}$, and the excess OOA that is from different sources is then determined as

-15 $OOA{post-processed} = OOA - SO_4 \times [OOA/SO_4]{NBB}$
+$$OOA{post-processed} = OOA - SO_4 \times [OOA/SO_4]{NBB}.$$ (1)

-Because the post-processed OOA shows high concentrations during BB periods, we conclude that it's very likely an aged BBOA that was mixed with OOA.
+Because the post-processed OOA shows high concentrations during BB periods, we conclude that it is very likely to be an aged BBOA that was mixed with OOA.
 In fact, the mass spectrum of OOA{post-processed} is similar to that of OOA.
-The fraction of m/z 60 (f{60}) is 0.29%, which is very close to ~ 0.3% for non-biomass burning organic aerosol (Aiken et al., 2008).
+The fraction of m/z 60 (f{60}) is 0.29 %, which is very close to ~0.3 % for non-biomass burning organic aerosol (Aiken et al., 2008).
 Smog chamber experiments have shown that fresh BBOA can be rapidly oxidized within 3-4.5 h (Hennigan et al., 2011).
-While f{44} increases significantly, f{60} quickly decreases to a value close to ~ 0.3%.
+While f{44} increases significantly, f{60} quickly decreases to a value close to ~0.3 %.
 Similarly, a recent study in Nanjing resolved an aged BBOA factor with its spectrum resembling to that of OOA yet with much lower f{60} (Zhang et al., 2015).
-The average concentration of aged BBOA contributed 67 % on average of total OA, which is close to those observed at other rural sites in e.g., Kaiping (Huang et al., 2011) and Changdao (Hu et al., 2013).
+The average concentration of aged BBOA is